 Introducing NuGet Concierge

-Twelve weeks ago, Microsoft’s Azure Applications Platform & Tools team welcomed three 2nd-year college students, Jaspreet Bagga, Jeremiah Jekich, and Melissa McNeill, and gave them an opportunity to contribute to NuGet.
+Twelve weeks ago, the Azure Applications Platform & Tools team welcomed us, three college sophomores, Jaspreet Bagga, Jeremiah Jekich, and Melissa McNeill, to Microsoft.

 Thus was born NuGet Concierge, a package recommendation service that recommends packages to developers based on the packages currently being used in their project.
 We envisioned developers being able to upload their project’s packages.config file to the NuGet Concierge website, which would then present them with a list of packages they may find useful.
 Something along the lines of “Most projects that use Package A also use Package B.”

 So, at the beginning of the summer, we put out a call to the community via Twitter, asking for developers to upload their projects’ packages.config files to help seed our newly conceived recommendation service.
 We asked, and you delivered!
-Armed with a collection of over 350 packages.config files, the NuGet Concierge project was brought to life.
+Armed with a collection of over 350 packages.config files, we set to work bringing NuGet Concierge to life.

 The first step was to translate the collected .config files into a structure that would allow us to analyze the relationships between packages.
 How often are individual packages used?
 But, more importantly, how are packages used together?